 Create Check Boxes in the Complete Column

-Now, this for something interesting.
-By using the process above to create Data Validation drop-down lists and also using symbols from the Wingdings fonts we can make checkmarks or empty boxes appear in the Complete column.
-In fact, when you learn this technique you will be able to create lists containing any symbol.
+By combining the Data Validation drop-downs with symbols from the Wingdings fonts we can make checkmarks or empty boxes appear in the Complete column.
+In fact, when you learn this technique you will be able to create columns containing any symbol.

 To create the checkbox symbol in M7,